RadioAstronomySoftwareGroup/pyuvdata/.github/CONTRIBUTING.md

 ### Getting started

-1. Create your own fork of the code
+1. Create your own fork or branch of the code.
-2. Do the changes in your fork
+2. Do the changes in your fork or branch.
+3. Follow the [Developer Installation](../README.md#developerinstallation) instructions to ensure that you have all the required packages for testing your changes.
-3. If you like the change and think the project could use it:
+4. If you like the change and think the project could use it:
-  - If you're fixing a bug, include a new test that breaks as a result of the bug (if possible)
+  - If you're fixing a bug, include a new test that breaks as a result of the bug (if possible).
   - Ensure that all your new code is covered by tests and that the existing tests pass.
-Tests can be run and coverage automatically created by running the script `test_coverage.sh` in the `scripts` directory.
+Tests can be run by running `pytest` in the top level `pyuvdata` directory.
+To run tests and automatically create a coverage report, run the script `test_coverage.sh` in the `scripts` directory.
 Coverage reports require the `pytest-cov` plug-in.
 Testing of `UVFlag` module requires the `pytest-cases` plug-in.
-  - Ensure that your code meets the PEP8 style guidelines.
-You can check that your code will pass our linting tests by running `pycodestyle . --ignore=E501,W503` in the top-level pyuvdata directory.
+  - Ensure that your code meets the Black style guidelines.
+You can check that your code will pass our linting tests by running `pre-commit run -a`  in the top-level pyuvdata directory.
   - Ensure that you fully document any new features via docstrings and in the [tutorial](../docs/tutorial.rst)
   - You can see the full pull request checklist [here](PULL_REQUEST_TEMPLATE.md)